ansys/pyaedt/doc/source/Resources/User_Guide.rst

 environment and initializes AEDT accordingly.
 PyAEDT also provides advanced error management.

-You can start AEDT in non-graphical from Python:
+You can start AEDT in non-graphical mode from Python:

 .. code:: python